Full mad families of vector spaces and two local Ramsey theories: Introduction

 \begin{prob}[Smythe, \cite{S19}] Do we lose any generality when restricting mad families to block subspaces?
 In particular, is $\avec^* = \avec$ true in $\ZFC$? \end{prob}

 The first result in the paper answers the first part of Problem \ref{prob:definable.mad.families} in the positive.

 \begin{theorem} There exists a full mad family of block subspaces. \end{theorem}

-Our method is inspired by a variant of the construction of a completely separable mad family of $[\omega]^\omega$ in \cite{MRS14} assuming $\frak{s} \leq \frak{a}$, provided by Guzm\'{a}n in \cite{G21}.
-Construction of a completely separable mad family of $[\omega]^\omega$ has been extensively studied in the past two decades.
-Shelah attained a breakthrough in \cite{Sh11}, where he showed that a completely separable mad family assuming either $\frak{c} < \aleph_\omega$, or there is no inner model with a measurable cardinal.
+Our method is inspired by a variant of the construction of a completely separable mad family in $[\omega]^\omega$ in \cite{MRS14} assuming $\frak{s} \leq \frak{a}$, provided by Guzm\'{a}n in \cite{G21}.
+Construction of completely separable mad families in $[\omega]^\omega$ has been extensively studied in the past two decades.
+Furthermore, complete separable mad families in $[\omega]^\omega$ have proved to be a powerful tool for constructing other set-theoretic objects.
+These include objects of interest in functional analysis, such as a masa in the Calkin algebra which does not lift to a masa of $B(H)$ in \cite{SS11}.
+Shelah attained a breakthrough in \cite{Sh11}, where he showed that a completely separable mad family exists assuming either $\frak{c} < \aleph_\omega$, or there is no inner model with a measurable cardinal.
 However, the existence of a completely separable mad family in $\ZFC$ alone remains open.
 We shall show that the natural generalisation of a completely separable mad family to vector spaces (see Definition \ref{def:cs.mad.family}) exists in $\ZFC$.

 \begin{theorem} There exists a completely separable mad family of block subspaces. \end{theorem}